forsbergapp/app_portfolio/README.md

 	User interface and timetables can be displayed in any language and translation of user interface is fetched from translation objects data model.

-	Server generated PDF and HTML generated timetables are pixel perfect designed using pt font sizes and timetable paper size supported are A4 and Letter.
+	Server generated reports with timetables are pixel perfect designed using pt font sizes and timetable paper size supported are A4 and Letter.
 	Different application themes available from about dialogue.